digiur/GDCICD/README.md

 ### 5. Run the action!

-- Go to your repo's Actions tab and select your new "Godot Build and Publish to Itch.io" action in the left column
+- Go to your repo's Actions tab and select your new 'Godot Build and Publish to Itch.io' action in the left column
-- You should see a message "This workflow has a `workflow_dispatch` event trigger." and a "Run Workflow" button to run the workflow
+- You should see a message 'This workflow has a `workflow_dispatch` event trigger.' and a 'Run Workflow' button to run the workflow

-### 🛠️ Your project will build and deploy to itchio! 🪄
+### 🪄 Your project will build and deploy to itchio! 🪄

 - Any errors or warnings will be printed to the action's output with suggestions for fixes
 - Open an issue or start a discussion on this repo if you need help!

-# 🧙‍♂️ Upgrade Options! 🦄
+# 🦄 Upgrade Options! 🦄

 ## Run automatically